-For each campus, a unique comparison group is created by applying the following methodology:
+A unique comparison group is created for each campus by applying the following methodology:

-- 1. Group all eligible campuses (see below) by campus type: elementary, middle, high, or elementary/secondary. - 2.
-Determine the linear values for each of the demographic characteristics used to construct the campus comparison group. - 3.
-Compute the linear distance (the square root of the sum of the squared differences of the campus demographic characteristics) from the target campus. - 4.
-Select the 40 campuses with the smallest distance value from the target campus.
+Step 1: Group all eligible campuses (see below) by campus type: elementary, middle, high, or elementary/secondary.

+Step 2: Determine the linear values for each of the demographic characteristics used to construct the campus comparison group.

+Step 3: Compute the linear distance (the square root of the sum of the squared differences of the campus demographic characteristics) from the target campus.

+Step 4: Select the 40 campuses with the smallest distance value from the target campus.